When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 You're Never Too Old for Shel Silverstein

-Shel Silverstein is a beloved children’s poet, and this book is a great addition to any bookshelf.
-What I love most about his poetry is that he makes it humorous and engaging, even for kids who aren’t a fan of poetry.
+Shel Silverstein is a legend, and this book is a must-have for any bookshelf.
+His poetry is humorous and engaging, making it perfect even for kids who think they hate poetry.

-Inside this collection, you’ll meet bizarre but memorable characters.
-I’m talking Long-Leg Lou and Short-Leg Sue, a man with too many tattoos and a monkey with a stomach ache.
+Inside this collection, you will meet bizarre characters like Long-Leg Lou, Short-Leg Sue, and a man with too many tattoos.
+It is weird, wonderful, and timeless.

 Product Specs